minitest/minitest/README.md

 Minitest uses composite reporter to output test results using multiple reporter instances.
 You can add new reporters to the composite during the init_plugins phase.
-As we saw in +plugin_bonus_init+ above, you simply add your reporter instance to the composite via +<<+.
+As we saw in `plugin_bonus_init` above, you simply add your reporter instance to the composite via `<<`.

-+AbstractReporter+ defines the API for reporters.
+`AbstractReporter` defines the API for reporters.
 You may subclass it and override any method you want to achieve your desired behavior.

     start   :: Called when the run has started. record  :: Called for each result, passed or otherwise. report  :: Called at the end of the run. passed? :: Called to see if you detected any problems.

 Using our example above, here is how we might implement MyCI: